Thames Path: Richmond and Teddington Circular Short Walk

 Travel

-Public Transport users can choose between Richmond (Tube), or Richmond, Twickenham, Kingston train stations (train from Waterloo).
+Public Transport users can choose between Richmond (Tube), or Richmond, Twickenham, or Kingston train stations (trains from Waterloo).
 Contactless should work out fine, otherwise, if doing the linear walk, a return from Waterloo to Twickenham is valid to return from Kingston

 Links

 • Marble Hill House : A Palladian Villa in a park on the banks of the Thames.
 Built by the King's mistress, now a museum.
-Being refurbished, but will be free. (wikipedia, English Heritage
+Free.
+Wikipedia, English Heritage

 • Orleans House Gallery.
 18th C. Free